 We hope you enjoy learning how to create your own minerals for your deer herd!
 (Note: Be sure to check and follow your state’s laws on use of attractants and supplements on private as well as public hunting land.

-N1 Minute: Make Your Own Mineral Licks
+The N1 Outdoors N1 Minute Video: How To Make Your Own Deer Mineral Licks

 In this edition of the N1 Outdoors N1 Minute, learn how to make your own mineral licks for deer.
 We show you a simple deer mineral recipe that you can make.
 We also give you some tips on where to place it.

-Deer Mineral Recipe:
+DIY Deer Mineral Recipe Ingredients:

-• 2 parts trace minerals
+- 2 parts trace minerals

-• 1 part mixing salt
+- 1 part mixing salt

-• 1 part dried molasses
+- 1 part dried molasses

-• 1 part dicalcium phosphate
+- 1 part dicalcium phosphate